 ClassBuilding a Novel: From Paragraphs to Pages

-Class time will include brief lectures introducing the major ideas.
-We will discuss short examples of published writings to recognize how successful authors build captivating scenes.
+We will discuss short excerpts of published writings from a diverse group of published authors revealing how they build captivating scenes.
 In addition, you will share your writings, receive feedback, and engage in free-writing exercises that jump-start and deepen your thinking.
 For the first class, plan on bringing a plot summary and descriptions of major characters.

 Note that proof of vaccination is required, and students are required to wear masks while indoors.
 This session is for students entering grades 10-12 in the fall!